 This process is known as clonal selection.
-Clonal selec continues throughout tumour development and, consequently, tumour become more and more rapid, growing and increasingly malignant.
-The tumour cells their rapid proliferation, invades the basal lamina that surrounds the tissue.
+Clonal selectors for the selector of the selector o their rapid proliferation, invades the basal lamina that surrounds the tissue.

 Then tumour cells spread into blood vessels that will distribute them to other sites in the body.
 This is known as metastasis.
 If the tumour cells can exit from the blood vessels and grow at distant site, they are considered malignant (Fig. 23.1).